Roasters/JournalSummary/BioBERT.md

 # BioBERT: a pre-trained biomedical language representation model for biomedical text mining

 ## Why is it on demand?

 1. Increasing need for biomedical information.
-2. Using general corpora is not effective when the field is specified.
+2. Using general models is not effective when the field is specified.

 ## What makes it hard?